 - assists and supports the Music Industry and Music Education:

 a) with providing more opportunities and potential venues for live music and compositions from professional musicians, students, composers and teachers

 b) with providing opportunities to perform new compositions and songs for lyricists, songwriters and composers

 c) via assistance from professional Consultants, Practitioners etc. [via MSR] with designing music programmes and curriculum.

-- fosters links with experts in Education, Child Development, Management, Development, Business etc. to ensure all attendees and recipients receive good quality research and expertise.
+- fosters links with experts in Education, Child Development, Management, Development and Business to ensure all attendees and recipients receive good quality research and expertise.

 - provides opportunities for Teachers, Teaching Assistants, Parents, Guardians and Carers to share articles with Facilitator at the sessions.

-- supports various including Education, Music Tutors, Coaches, Consultants etc. with learning about child development, behaviour, management, attitude etc.
+- supports various including Education, Music Tutors, Coaches and Consultants with learning about child development, behaviour, management and attitude.

-- provides opportunities for Performers, Students and Tutors to assist and facilitate ‘Music Performance and Sing-Along’ sessions for ‘over 50s’ groups via libraries, etc. Doing so supports development of their Music Performance skills and CPD – including their ability to interact with an audience.
+- provides opportunities for Performers, Students and Tutors to assist and facilitate ‘Music Performance and Sing-Along’ sessions for ‘over 50s’ groups via libraries for example.
+Doing so supports development of their Music Performance skills and CPD and their ability to interact with an audience.

 Ofsted would like to see an effective day-to-day music curriculum in schools for all pupils.

 MSR is very inclusive.
 Also, the equipment and staff required to run this project is not too expensive.

 Ofsted would like to see great quality music education and more variety in all schools.